hbctraining/DGE_workshop/lessons/09_sleuth.md

 To analyze the differential expression of gene isoforms, it is expected that RNA-Seq reads will often align to multiple isoforms of the same gene.
 Therefore, **multimapping reads cannot be ignored** to properly determine abundances of gene isoforms.

 Due to the statistical procedure required to assign reads to gene isoforms, in addition to the random processes underlying RNA-Seq, there will be **technical variability in the abundance estimates** output from the pseudo-alignment tool [[2](https://rawgit.com/pachterlab/sleuth/master/inst/doc/intro.html), [3](http://biorxiv.org/content/biorxiv/early/2016/06/10/058164.full.pdf)].
-For example, if we performed multiple technical replicates and estimated abundances for gene isoforms, the abundance estimates for the technical replicates would exhibit variability greater than expected.
+For example, if we performed multiple technical replicates and estimated abundances for gene isoforms, the abundance estimates for the technical replicates would exhibit variability greater than expected due to variability in the transcript abundance estimation process.
 Therefore, **we would need technical replicates to distinguish technical variability from the biological variability**.

 Sleuth accounts for this technical variability by using **bootstraps as a proxy for technical replicates**, which are used to model the variability in the abundance estimates.
-Bootstrapping essentially estimates technical variance by using a different sub-sample of reads during each round of bootstrapping. **The technical variance is the variation in transcript abundance estimates calculated for each of the different sub-samplings (or bootstraps) and it accounts for the technical variation associated with the transcript abundance estimation process**.
+Bootstrapping essentially **calculates the abundance estimates for all genes using a different sub-sample of reads** during each round of bootstrapping.
+The variation in the abundance estimates output from each round of bootstrapping is used for the estimation of the technical variance for each gene.

 Sleuth models the unobserved true abundance (logarithm of true counts) using a general linear model, but includes the technical variance (variance between bootstrapping runs) as error in the response variable.